manvari/xchat-deadbeef/README.md

 ### License

-XChat-DeaDBeeF is licensed under the MIT license.
+XChat-DeaDBeeF is licensed under the WTFPL v2 license.
 Refer to LICENSE.txt for further information.